Welcome to Volta!

 Volta also lets you install your favorite package binaries as command-line tools, without worrying about them interfering with your development projects.
 Even better, these tools get pinned to a particular Node engine at installation time and don’t change unless you explicitly tell them to.
 This means that once a tool works, it keeps working.

-volta install surge surge -h
+npm install -g surge surge -h

 How does it work?